sacmii/rn-kill/README.md

 # rn-kill :bomb:

+**Note**:This is a fork of [react-native-kill-app](https://www.npmjs.com/package/react-native-kill-app) or [react-native-exit-app](https://www.npmjs.com/package/react-native-exit-app) with latest modules.

 Exit / Close / Kill / shutdown your react native app.
 Does not invoke a crash notification.

 ![Example](https://user-images.githubusercontent.com/12546974/225411841-2a25a50a-e0db-4517-88f6-0e5d2d4405ca.gif)